You want a ghostwriter to pen a memoir that reflects your thoughts and feelings, life story, and philosophy.

 I’d like to pass on my coaching system, which really teaches kids the meaning of teamwork.
 Ruby helped me do that in a way that’s fun to read and also very informative about coaching, baseball culture, and the changing culture of California high schools, as well.
 Hopefully, one day, the true spirit of teamwork will return to baseball.
 This book might help, so thanks for listening, Ruby.

-Those who hire a biographer know they have dramatic stories to tell and important reasons for setting them down on paper.
+Those who hire a ghostwriter know they have dramatic stories to tell and important reasons for setting them down on paper.
 For my clients, I’ve written:

 - prison memoirs